 What is Universal Credit?

-Universal Credit provides financial support, for living expenses and housing costs, to working age people and their families.
-The amount you get is based on your income but you do not have to be working to get it.
+Universal Credit is money that helps people aged 16 to 66 with paying for things like housing and everyday living expenses.
+The amount you get is based on your income, but you do not have to be working to get it.
+Universal Credit needs to be claimed online and is paid monthly in arrears.

 Can single parents claim Universal Credit?